magsenche/hanazono/docs/maths/probability/probabilistic_graphical_models.md

 Used to model systems in which the variables are interdependent, and the relationships between the variables are represented by edges in the graph.

+??? question "What is a probabilistic graphical model?"
+    A probabilistic graphical model is a statistical model that uses a graph to represent the conditional dependence structure between random variables.
+It is used to model systems where the variables are interdependent and the relationships between them are represented by edges in the graph.

 ## Example

 ``` mermaid